David Gordon Green

-Green also directed episodes of the comedy series Eastbound & Down (2009–2013), Red Oaks (2014–17), Vice Principals (2016–17), and The Righteous Gemstones (2019–present), on all of which he additionally served as executive producer.
+Green has also directed episodes of the comedy series Eastbound & Down (2009–2013), Red Oaks (2014–17), Vice Principals (2016–17), and The Righteous Gemstones (2019–2025), on all of which he additionally served as executive producer.

 Early life

 Green, one of four children, was born in Little Rock, Arkansas, and grew up in Richardson, Texas.
 His mother, Jean Ann (née Hunter), was a Lamaze instructor, and his father, Hubert Gordon Green, Jr., was a medical school dean.
 Green attended Richardson High School, the University of Texas at Austin, and the University of North Carolina School of the Arts, where he studied film directing.
 He currently lives in Charleston, South Carolina.

 Career

 As a college student, Green made the two short films, Pleasant Grove and Physical Pinball, at the North Carolina School of the Arts prior to his feature film debut in 2000, the critically acclaimed George Washington, which he both wrote and directed.
 He followed that with All the Real Girls in 2003 and Undertow in 2004.

-In 2007, he directed Snow Angels, his first film of another author's screenplay, adapted from the Stewart O'Nan novel.
-The film debuted at Sundance in January and stars Sam Rockwell and Kate Beckinsale.
+In 2007, he directed Snow Angels, his first adaptation, based on the Stewart O'Nan novel.
+The film debuted at the Sundance Film Festival and stars Sam Rockwell and Kate Beckinsale.
 It was released by Warner Independent Pictures.

-Green directed the Seth Rogen buddy comedy Pineapple Express in 2008, and the HBO series Eastbound & Down, for which he directed twelve episodes and served as a consulting producer.
-He is the creator of the animated series Good Vibes.
-He directed the comedy The Sitter, released in December 2011.
-Green also directed and co-wrote Prince Avalanche in 2013.
+In 2008, Green's career transitioned when he directed the Seth Rogen buddy comedy Pineapple Express, and the HBO series Eastbound & Down, for which he directed twelve episodes and served as a consulting producer.
+In 2011, he co-created the animated series Good Vibes and directed the comedies Your Highness and The Sitter, both of which received negative reviews.

+In 2013, Green briefly returned to independent film when he directed and co-wrote Prince Avalanche and Joe.
+He followed these films with Manglehorn (2014), Our Brand Is Crisis (2015), and Stronger (2017).

-Green directed the horror sequel Halloween (2018), produced by Jason Blum, executive produced by John Carpenter, and co-written by Green and Danny McBride.
+In 2018, Green directed the horror sequel Halloween, produced by Jason Blum, executive produced by John Carpenter, and co-written by Green and Danny McBride.
 He also directed its sequels Halloween Kills, released in October 2021, and Halloween Ends, released in October 2022.

-In April 2020, HBO was announced to be developing a Hellraiser television series that would serve as "an elevated continuation and expansion" of its mythology with Mark Verheiden and Michael Dougherty writing the series and Green directing several episodes; the three will also be executive producing the series with Danny McBride, Jody Hill, Brandon James and Roy Lee of Vertigo Entertainment.
 In December 2020, it was announced Green will direct a new installment of The Exorcist franchise which will be a direct sequel to William Friedkin's 1973 film adaptation of the 1971 novel.
+The Exorcist: Believer was released in October 2023.

+Green subsequently directed the Christmas-set comedy Nutcrackers, which premiered at the 2024 Toronto International Film Festival.
+Of the film, Green stated; "This movie is a lot of things.
+It's a comedy, it's a drama, it's a horror movie.
+But for me, it's a reason to dance, you know, I just wanted to start moving, move my body a little bit, and get out to the farm and kick some pig shit."